msub2/unity-hub-template-manager/README.md

 ## Usage

 To use the Unity Hub Template Manager, download the latest release for your system.
-Once downloaded, it can be used as such:
+Once downloaded, simply double-click to launch the GUI, or run it from a terminal like so:

 `./UHTM.exe '/path/to/template/project'`